Granite Bay High School: Band programs

 Granite bay has a marching band known as the Emerald Brigade, as well as 2 concert ensembles and a jazz band.
 The Emerald brigade has won multiple awards.

 Choir

 Granite Bay has two choirs, Concert and Chamber.

+Game Development

+The Granite Bay High School game development club teaches and develops games using the Unity game engine along with its related assets.
+As a subsection of the club, their competitive game development team creates multiplayer games using the Unity game engine and the PUN2 networking solution for competition in global game markets and game jams.

 Science Olympiad

-Granite Bay High School has a Science Olympiad team now in its third year of operation.
+Granite Bay High School has a Science Olympiad team now in its sixth year of operation.
 They are a member of Sacramento Regional Science Olympiad.